The Curious Case of The Three Little Pigs Stick Puppets

 This year, Harris decided to take a more strategic approach by moving from family involvement to family engagement.
 In fact, she employed Goal One of the Maryland Early Childhood Family Engagement Framework: Family Engagement initiatives should promote family well-being.
 The first step for Harris was to identify parents' concerns and develop resources to help address them.
-In order to help parents feel more comfortable about sharing, she used the recommended "Conversation Starters" that include asking families about their children's daily bath or bedtime routines.
+To help parents feel more comfortable sharing, she used the recommended "Conversation Starters" to ask families about their children's daily bath or bedtime routines.

 “One parent told me that her child refuses to go to bed until she does,” said Harris.